 Most parts of western Eritrea are completely off-limits to tourists.
-But there’s no limitation to Chinese mining companies, the only other non-locals you will see in this part of the country is Chinese people driving their big pickup trucks to and from the mines as you see in most other African countries these days.
+But there’s no limitation to Chinese mining companies, the only other non-locals you will see in this part of the country are Chinese people driving their big pickup trucks to and from the mines as you see in most other African countries these days.

-When driving to this part of the country, you will see old beaten up military remains from the civil war (like all over the country) and that locals still live in the traditional style of houses.
+When driving to this part of the country, you will see old beaten-up military remains from the civil war (like all over the country) and that locals still live in the traditional style of houses.

 But what you can visit is Keren is the famous Monday camel market that I didn’t manage to visit since I arrived in Keren on a Tuesday.

 The most famous site around Keren except for the camel market that I missed is the Holy Tree.
 Yes, A holy tree or better called “The Shrine of our lady of Dearit”.
 A small chapel that´s been built inside a huge hollow Baobab tree.
 The same kind of trees as the famous Avenue of Baobab trees in Madagascar.